swiftlang/swift-evolution/proposals/0078-rotate-algorithm.md

 ## Impact on existing code

-This is an additive feature that doesn’t impact existing code.
+The rotation methods are an additive feature that doesn’t impact existing code.

+The addition of the mutating `reverse()` method makes it slightly more challenging to migrate from Swift 2, where `reverse()` is the nonmutating method.
+The renaming of the `sort()`/`sorted()`/`sortInPlace()` methods presents a similar challenge, and the compiler responses in that case (warning when assigning the result of a `Void` function, preventing mutating method calls on immutable instances) will help here as well.

 ## Alternatives considered

-The alternative is to keep the current behaviour, but the user will need to develop their custom implementation of the rotate algorithms tailored for their needs.
+The primary alternative is to not include these methods in the standard library, but the user will need to develop their custom implementation of the rotate algorithms tailored for their needs.

+The first revision of this proposal used `firstFrom` as the parameter name for the `rotate` method and didn't add either `rotate` or `reverse` as protocol requirements.
+In addition, the `RotatedCollection` type was only used for random-access collections—other collections used the existing `FlattenCollection` instead.